jinroh/kadoh/doc/RPCProtocol.md

 ### Query - parameters

-  - `id` - String : the node id of the originator (the quirier) of the query
+  - `id` - String : the node id of the quering node

 ### Response - result

-  - `id` - String : the node id of the originator
+  - `id` - String : the node id of the queried node

 ## Find Node